 English minors are required to complete a minimum of five courses offered or approved by the department.
 Students must take one course in each of the three historical periods (pre-1700, 1700-1900 and 1900-present) and two additional courses, one of which may be English 103 or 104.
 At least two of the total five courses must be at the 300 level or above.
-If necessary, one course taken off campus may apply toward the minor (with the permission of the department chair).
+If necessary, one course in anglophone literature taken off campus may apply toward the minor (with the permission of the department chair).
 See above for more information about the historical period requirement.

-Senior Capstone
+The Capstone

-The Senior Capstone in English is a substantial research paper or creative project completed in the context of the "Senior Seminar" or "Honors Seminar."
-English majors must pass either seminar to complete the Senior Capstone.
+The capstone in English is a substantial research paper or creative project completed in the context of the Advanced Workshop, Advanced Seminar or Honors Seminar.
+English majors must pass the seminar or workshop to complete the capstone.